NormXU/NormXU.github.io/_posts/2025-01-18-rlhf-in-diffusion.md

 ![](https://raw.githubusercontent.com/NormXU/NormXU.github.io/main/_data/resources/blog/9/cosmos-ar.png)

 The upper bound of this approach is clear.
 It depends on the quality and compression rate of the tokenizer, but it still doesn’t drop the continuous space for generation.
 After all, images and videos are inherently continuous modalities.
-Furthermore, the long sequence lengths far exceed those of text, which poses a significant challenge for training infrastructure perspective, not even mention to serving such a model.
+Furthermore, the long sequence lengths far exceed those of text, which poses a significant challenge for training infrastructure perspective, not even mention serving such a model.

 ### Search Noise and Path